jinxian630/AssetFlowX2.0/JOB_MATCHING_FEATURE_SUMMARY.md

 - All files are ready and should compile without errors
 - Feature is integrated with existing credential tracking system
-- Uses Gemini 2.5 Flash (via gemini-2.0-flash-exp model)
+- Uses Gemini 2.5 Flash (with retry logic for 503 errors)
 - Mock job positions are included for testing
-- Resume text extraction supports .txt files (can be extended for PDF/DOCX)
+- Resume text extraction supports PDF, DOCX, and TXT files